Every other week, you will need to put out your white recycling sack, containing cans and plastic for recycling.

 What cannot be included?

 Only items listed above can be placed in your white sack.
-Please do not place any other items in your white sack.
+You should not place any other items in your white sack.

 Why can we no longer recycle Tetrapak?